 With the 49mm fork tube fully extended; pour, slightly more than, 24 fl. oz. of fork oil into the fork tube.
 Next, actuate the fork to to fill the internal dampner cartridge.
 Pump the fork tube until greater resistance is felt.

 Set your fluid extractor to 3.74″, or 95mm.
 Set the extractor flush, on the top of the fork tube.
-With the tube fully extended, extract the excess fluid.
+With the fork tube bottomed in the fork slider, extract the excess fluid.
 Now, your fluid level is set to the correct factory specifications.

 You can now reassemble the fork tube.
-Install the progressively wound fork spring in the same direction as it was removed.
+Extend the fork tube from the slider and install the progressively wound fork spring in the same direction as it was removed.

 *NOTE* The tube is progressively wound.
 The “tighter” end should face downward, (or go in first).
 There are some applications where the direction of a progressively wound spring does not matter.
 However, that is not the case, in this service.